 2014 LRDP Environmental Impact Report

-A Draft Environmental Impact Report (EIR) on the LRDP was prepared in accordance with the California Environmental Quality Act (CEQA) and published on August 15, 2014.
+A Draft EIR on the LRDP was prepared in accordance with the California Environmental Quality Act (CEQA) and published on August 15, 2014.
 The EIR provides a program-level analysis of the proposed 2014 LRDP, as well as project-level analysis for a number of specific 2014 LRDP development proposals where greater project detail was available.

 The Board of Regents of the University of California certified the Final EIR at their November 2014 meeting.